 As the birthplace of superyacht charter, the French Riviera is blessed with some spectacular places to eat.
 The region is the perfect place for a gastronomic charter.
-The entire coastline is littered with world-famous destinations like Monaco, Cannes, St Tropez, Nice, Antibes and Eze.
+The entire coastline boasts world-famous destinations such as Monaco, Cannes, St Tropez, Nice, Antibes and Eze.
 These are names that developed a mystique in the 50s and 60s.
 They continue to resonate with the promise of delectable sensory indulgence today.
 It should, therefore, come as little surprise that one of the region’s many fine-dining establishments, ‘Mirazur’ in Menton, has recently added the title of ‘World’s best restaurant’ to its three Michelin stars.

 It is important to understand that food in this region is about more than just the transcendent art of high-end gastronomy.
-After all, as a historical place of aromatic lavender fields, lemon-scented villages, and pine-cloaked hills that plunge into clear Mediterranean waters; it’s also about the simpler things.
-It’s about tomatoes, garlic, saffron, peppers, anchovies and olives; atmospheric markets selling fresh produce, bright-eyed fish, artisan oils and great wine; rustic back street bistros serving authentic local dishes in elegant alfresco settings; and it’s about out-of-the way eateries amongst hillsides strewn with wild herbs.
+After all, as a historical place of aromatic lavender fields, lemon-scented villages, and pine-cloaked hills that plunge into clear Mediterranean waters, it’s also about the simpler things.
+It’s about tomatoes, garlic, saffron, peppers, anchovies and olives; characterful markets selling fresh produce, bright-eyed fish, artisan oils and fantastic wine; rustic back street bistros serving authentic local dishes in elegant al fresco settings; and it’s about out-of-the way eateries amongst hillsides strewn with wild herbs.
 The natural riches of this region certainly give the ambitious chef everything he needs to excel.
-When visiting the French Riviera, there is more than just visiting Côte-d’Azur’s dazzling restaurants.
-The many fresh fruit and vegetable markets are just the tip of the iceberg on what makes this destination a gastronomic charter.
+When visiting the French Riviera, there is more to do than just visit the Côte-d’Azur’s dazzling restaurants.
+The many fresh fruit and vegetable markets are just the tip of the iceberg of what makes this destination a gastronomic charter.

 THE FOODS THAT DEFINE THE FRENCH RIVIERA